zoylendt/zoylendt.github.io/content/Note Taking/Quartz Personalization.md

   - Compress search bar (or add `all tags` next to darkmode toggle)
   - enable RSS
   - move DarkModeToggle to right, like here: https://notes.camargomau.com/
+  - add explorer and recent posts to mobile layout

 ## Minimal required config changes